QuentinRa/blog.quentinra.dev/games/game-engines/index.md

 Picking a game engine is usually a choice based on

 * The supported platforms for the released game 🧐
-* If the team known about this game engine 😎
+* If the team know about this game engine 😎
 * If this game engine is proving most of the features you want 🚀
 * If the price, and/or the license is matching your needs ✨
 * If it is documented, easy to learn, and you got great support ✨